DeloxyAdeola/Ploty/README.md

 # Ploty
-The purpose of this project is to create a dashboard that will allow users to explore the data from the Belly Button Biodiversity study.
-The dashboard will allow users to select a test subject ID number and then display their information.
-This was done using JavaScript, Plotly, D3, and Bootstrap.
+We use ploty.js which is a javascript visisualization used to create web interaction.
+We created a dashboard that will allow users to explore the data from the Belly Button Biodiversity study.
+In the dashboard user will select a test subject ID number the will aid the display of their information.
+D3 and Bootstrap was used to aid visualization.